-In May 2021, Janssen exercised its option right for JNJ-75220795 (ARO-JNJ1), which resulted in a \$10.0 million milestone payment to the Company.
+In May 2021, Janssen exercised its option right for JNJ-75220795 (ARO-JNJ1) which resulted in a \$10.0 million milestone payment to the Company.
 This \$10.0 million milestone payment was recognized entirely as of September 30, 2021.
 The Company conducted its discovery, optimization and preclinical research and development of JNJ-75220795 (ARO-JNJ1), ARO-JNJ2, and ARO-JNJ3 under the Janssen Collaboration Agreement.
 All costs and labor hours spent by the Company have been entirely funded by Janssen.
-There was no revenue recorded associated with the Company's agreement with Janssen for the six months ended March 31, 2023 and 2022.
-There were no contract assets and liabilities recorded as of March 31, 2023.
+On April 7, 2023, Janssen voluntarily terminated the Janssen Collaboration Agreement.
+Upon termination, the Company regained full rights to ARO-PNPLA3, formerly called JNJ-75220795, the only candidate for which Janssen had exercised its option.